Guadalupe A. Bacio, PhD; ’14

 Contact Lupe: email@example.com

 James received his PhD in Neuroscience in Spring 2014.
 His dissertation focused on a translational examination of risk-taking behavior and its relationship to alcohol dependence, involving the use of the same behavioral task in both rodents and human participants.
-James joined the SAHARA lab as a postdoctoral fellow in summer 2014 at UT Austin, where he is working with Dr. Kim Fromme to gain experience in human alcohol administration in a bar-lab setting.
+James joined the SAHARA lab as a postdoctoral fellow in summer 2014 at UT Austin, where he worked with Dr. Kim Fromme to gain experience in human alcohol administration in a bar-lab setting.
 His current major interests include examining the impact of alcohol on decision-making and impulsivity, as well as the genomic architecture of risk-taking propensity & sensation-seeking and its relationship to alcohol use disorder etiology.
 Currently, James is a Product Scientist at 23andMe.

 View James’ CV here.